How to Cook Brussels Sprouts

 What Are Brussels Sprouts?

-Brussels sprouts grow on a large, thick stalk and look really cool if you can get your hands on a fresh one (you can order one here!).
+Brussels sprouts grow on a large, thick stalk and look really cool (you can order one at Melissa’s Produce!).
 By the time most of us find them in the markets, the buds, or little heads, are taken off the stalk.

 You might find them packaged in bags or even loose, sold in bulk by weight in the grocery store.
 However, some farmers markets and specialty markets sell Brussels sprouts on the stalk in peak season.
 It’s a fun conversation piece, and kids will find this fun and strange.